Tips for Handling Invisible Disabilities in the Workplace

-Bill in the construction crew has to take a break twice a day to take an insulin shot, which sometimes frustrates other workers, because they think he is getting extra breaks in violation of union policies.
+Bill in the construction crew has to take a break twice a day to take an insulin shot, which sometimes frustrates other workers, because they think he’s getting extra breaks in violation of union policies.
 Mary in accounting comes in an hour late and stays an hour late because her depression medication causes extreme morning grogginess.

-What constitutes a disability?
+What Constitutes a Disability?

 - Have a physical or mental impairment that substantially limits one or more major life activities; and